 - Make sure the game is compatible with your version of Windows or macOS by checking the system requirements.

 - Make sure you are playing the latest version of the game.
 There is a possibility that you may have found a bug in the game.
-You can report bugs to Drillimation via the discussion boards on itch.io (account required).
+You can report bugs to Drillimation via the discussion boards on itch.io (account required) or Github (account required).

 - Disconnect any peripherals connected to your machine, and check the owner’s manual to see if it is compatible with your machine.